 Saag Paneer is usually eaten as part of an array of Indian curries shared at the table.
-It is perfect alongside Keema Matar and contrasts well with Peanut Curry.
+It is perfect alongside Keema Matar and contrasts well with Peanut Butter Chicken Curry.
 However it is equally wonderful as a meal in itself served with rice and/or either my amazing Gluten Free Roti (soft flatbread) or our Indian flat breads.

 Made this recipe?

 If you make this recipe, let us know about it.
 It’s a regular dish on the table in our house, so we hope you love it as much as we do.
 Leave a comment, or tag us with your pics on social media.